Biomedical Engineering Doctoral Program Curriculum Overview

 The biomedical engineering Ph.D. curriculum adheres to the institute-wide standards listed in the academic catalog.

-If you have existing graduate credits or experience in this area of study, please contact [email protected] to discuss opportunities to include it in the curriculum.
+If you have existing graduate credits or experience in this area of study, please contact [email protected] to discuss opportunities to incorporate your experience into the curriculum.